Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Process primer design with Primer C-VAE

+\paragraph{Pooling method.} This method is inspired by max-pooling, but with an important modification: instead of retaining only the maximum value, we record the \emph{position} of the maximum activation within each pooling window.
+Concretely, for each filter activation map, we apply a custom max-pooling operation that stores argmax indices (Figure~\ref{fig:Filter_maxPool}).
+The nucleotide positions corresponding to these maxima are written to a position file.
+This procedure is applied independently to all 12 filters to capture a diverse set of candidate positions.

+\paragraph{Top-$k$ method.} Unlike pooling, the Top-$k$ method performs global selection without predefined pooling windows.
+Given a user-specified parameter $k$, we identify the $k$ largest activation values across the full activation map and record their positions.
+We selected $k$ via empirical analysis on the SARS-CoV-2 Alpha and Delta datasets, evaluating $k \in \{75, 125, 175, 250\}$, corresponding to approximately 0.25\%, 0.50\%, 0.58\%, and 0.83\% of a \textasciitilde30{,}000-nt genome.
+As reported in Appendix Table~\ref{tab:Top_method}, $k=175$ (0.58\%) provided a good trade-off between computational cost and primer generation performance, while maintaining high appearance rate within the target variant.

-\paragraph{Mix method.} This hybrid approach integrates elements from both the pooling and top methods, requiring both a pooling window size and a top variable.
-The process involves executing the pooling operation initially, followed by identifying and recording the positions of top maximum values within each pooling region.
-Based on empirical testing of the previous methods, we established that optimal performance is achieved using a maximum pooling window size of $1 \times 500$ while recording and preserving the top 10 positions of maximum data within each pooling region.
+\paragraph{Mix method.} The Mix method combines the Pooling and Top-$k$ strategies.
+We first apply pooling to partition the activation map into windows, and then record the top-$k$ positions within each window.
+Based on empirical testing, we use a pooling window size of $1 \times 500$ and record the top 10 positions per window.

-\paragraph{Reconstruction method.} This method utilizes the decoder-generated reconstructed sequence to extract candidate primers.
-While the reconstructed sequence maintains the same length as the input sequence, it exhibits nucleotide variations at specific positions.
-This divergence is not a limitation but rather a design feature: the decoder, while trained to reconstruct the input sequence, identifies regions where nucleotide conservation is less critical for discriminating between target and off-target organisms.
-Conserved regions in the reconstructed sequence likely represent robust, functionally consistent segments, whereas divergent regions potentially indicate either discriminative sequence features between target and non-target organisms or genomic loci exhibiting elevated mutation frequencies among variant populations.
-The method systematically identifies and records positions exhibiting the highest degree of nucleotide divergence from the input sequence.
-The complete reconstruction process is illustrated in Fig. \ref{fig:Reconstruction_method}.

-Our novel primer design methodology begins by identifying key nucleotide positions through computational feature extraction.
-These strategic positions serve as central anchoring points for potential primers.
-We construct complete primers by systematically incorporating flanking sequences while maintaining customizable lengths ranging from 18 to 25 base pairs, according to user specifications.

-The design process integrates positional data with input genetic sequences to identify variant-specific features.
-Specifically, we utilize maximum value positions recorded in Position files to locate corresponding nucleotides within the input sequence.
-From each identified central nucleotide, we extend symmetrically in both directions to achieve the target primer length.
-For instance, a 25-base pair primer comprises the central nucleotide plus 12 nucleotides upstream and 12 nucleotides downstream.
-This approach ensures the incorporation of discriminatory features essential for accurate variant classification, as these central positions correspond to significant elements identified in the convolutional neural network layer.